Week 16 Fantasy football rankings, playoff lineup picks, start-sit advice from proven model

 Top Week 16 Fantasy football picks

 Another curveball: The model is high on Broncos quarterback Bo Nix, despite him having one or fewer passing TDs in four of his last five games and being started in just 43% of leagues this week.
-The one outlier during this five-game stretch came on Sunday, when Nix tied a career-high with four touchdowns, along with 302 passing yards, versus an elite Green Bay defense.
+The one outlier during this five-game stretch came on Sunday, when Nix tied a career-high with four TDs, along with 302 passing yards, versus an elite Green Bay defense.
 That caliber of defense won't be what he sees on Sunday with the Jags, who rank No. 20 versus the pass.
 Additionally, Nix, who has 254 yards and four scores on the ground this year, should find success with his legs against Jacksonville.
-The Jaguars have allowed 20+ rushing yards or a rushing TD to quarterbacks in five of their last six games as Nix is a top-10 Fantasy QB this week.
+The Jaguars have allowed 20+ rushing yards or a rushing TD to QBs in five of their last six games as Nix is a top-10 Fantasy QB this week, slotted above both Dak Prescott and Drake Maye.
 For more start/sit Fantasy football advice, be sure to check out the rest of the Week 16 Fantasy football rankings.

 New users can also target the latest Underdog promo code, good for $75 in bonus entries when you play $5 with the promo code CBSSPORTS2 in select states.